r2r-dev/avlan-docker/README.md

 ## Installation
 As this project is intended to be self-contained, please build, download (3rdparty images) or import following images prior to first execution:

-**Hint: it is required to place avlan framework repository under avlan/config/repositories/avlan**
+**Hint: it is required to extract external repositories under avlan/config/resources directory**

 ```console
 $ docker-compose build